m99coder/kilo-poc/README.md

 ## Open tasks

+* [ ] Ensure all nodes use Debian 11
+  * Update AWS AMIs
+  * Switch from Ubuntu to Debian for Azure VMs
 * [ ] Look into [Cloud-init](https://cloudinit.readthedocs.io/en/latest/) for cloud instance initialisation
 * [ ] Install WireGuard on all nodes ([docs](https://www.wireguard.com/install/))
 * [ ] Open port UDP 51820 for WireGuard